GrahamDumpleton-abandoned/mod_wsgi-docs/ApplicationIssues.rst

 point.

-A few examples of Python modules which exhibit one or more of these problems are psycopg2, !PyProtocols and lxml.
-In the case of !PyProtocols, because this module is used by !TurboGears and sometimes used indirectly by Pylons applications, it means that the interpreter reloading mechanism can not be used with either of these packages.
-The reason for the problems with !PyProtocols appear to stem from its use of Pyrex generated code.
+A few examples of Python modules which exhibit one or more of these problems are psycopg2, PyProtocols and lxml.
+In the case of PyProtocols, because this module is used by TurboGears and sometimes used indirectly by Pylons applications, it means that the interpreter reloading mechanism can not be used with either of these packages.
+The reason for the problems with PyProtocols appear to stem from its use of Pyrex generated code.
 The lxml package similarly uses Pyrex and is thus afflicted.

 In general it is probably inadvisable to use the interpreter reload